macadmins/SupportCompanion/README.md

 For now this app is not signed as I do not have access to an Apple Developer Certificate.

 1. Obtain the latest PKG installer from [releases](https://github.com/almenscorner/SupportCompanion/releases).
+2. Download and install the MacAdmins Python package from [here](https://github.com/macadmins/python/releases/tag/v3.12.1.80742).
+   - This is required for the app to run the scripts such as collection MDM information.
-2. Run the PKG installer.
+3. Run the PKG installer.

 ## Installed files